python/mypy/test-data/unit/README.md

 The unit test suites are driven by a mixture of test frameworks: mypy's own `myunit` framework, and `pytest`, which we're in the process of migrating to.
 Test suites for individual components are in the files `mypy/test/test*.py`.
 You can run many of these individually by doing `runtests.py testfoobar`.

-For finer control over which unit tests are run and how, you can run `py.test` or `scripts/myunit` directly, or pass inferior arguments via `-a`:
+For finer control over which unit tests are run and how, you can run `py.test` or `scripts/myunit` directly, or pass inferior arguments via `-a` (use `-n0` for a short pytest run to avoid a long delay while distributed computation is being set up):

-    $ py.test mypy/test/testcheck.py -v -k MethodCall
+    $ py.test -v mypy\test\pytest\testextensions.py -n0
-    $ ./runtests.py -v 'pytest mypy/test/testcheck' -a -v -a -k -a MethodCall
+    $ py.test -v -k MethodCall -n0

     $ PYTHONPATH=$PWD scripts/myunit -m mypy.test.testlex -v '*backslash*'
     $ ./runtests.py mypy.test.testlex -a -v -a '*backslash*'